'Miami Herald,' 'Kansas City Star' Publisher McClatchy Files For Bankruptcy

 The long slide in the U.S. newspaper industry took another dramatic turn Thursday.

-McClatchy Co., which operates the Miami Herald and The Kansas City Star among its 30 newsrooms in 14 states, announced it has filed for a Chapter 11 bankruptcy restructuring.
+McClatchy, which operates the Miami Herald and The Kansas City Star among its 30 newsrooms in 14 states, announced it has filed for a Chapter 11 bankruptcy restructuring.
 Saddled with debt and pension obligations, McClatchy said it will continue to operate as normal during the process.

 The company said it plans to emerge from bankruptcy in the next few months.

-"McClatchy remains a strong operating company with an enduring commitment to independent journalism that spans five generations of my family,'' said Kevin McClatchy, the company's chairman great-great grandson of its founder, James McClatchy.
+"McClatchy remains a strong operating company with an enduring commitment to independent journalism that spans five generations of my family,'' said Kevin McClatchy, the company's chairman and great-great grandson of its founder, James McClatchy.

 Media